-Should a student enrolled in the DMin degree program at Austin Seminary decide to withdraw from the Seminary, the student shall notify the president of the Seminary in writing (not in an email) indicating the reason for withdrawal and providing an effective date.
+Should a student enrolled in the DMin degree program at Austin Seminary decide to withdraw from the Seminary, the student shall 1) make an appointment with the associate dean for ministerial formation and advanced studies, and 2) notify the president of the Seminary in writing (not in an email) indicating the reason for withdrawal and providing an effective date.
 The president will report this information to the faculty at its next regularly scheduled meeting.
 The student's academic record will reflect the date of withdrawal.